 Nissan Stadium (69,143) leads the list of primary home stadiums, as of now, after Tennessee State played all four of its home games in 2021-22 at the multi-purpose stadium, with on-campus Hale Stadium under renovation.
 Tennessee State will return to Hale Stadium for its 2022 home opener, but has not determined how many other games will be played there this upcoming season.
 TSU will play at least two of its other four home games at Nissan Stadium.

 MORE STADIUM HISTORY: The 25 biggest FBS college football stadiums in the nation | 10 oldest venues

-Below are the 25 biggest stadiums that serve as primary settings for FCS football teams heading into 2022.
+Below are the 25 biggest stadiums that serve as primary settings for FCS football teams in the 2023-24 season.
 Capacity numbers were taken here from NCAA.org.

 |1||Tennessee State^||Nissan Stadium (Nashville, Tenn.)||68,798|

 |4||Pennsylvania||Franklin Field (Philadelphia, Pa.)||52,953|

 |6||Norfolk State||William Dick Price Stadium (Norfolk, Va.)||30,000|

 |10||Montana||Washington-Grizzly Stadium (Missoula, Mont.)||25,200|

 |11||Florida A&M||Bragg Memorial Stadium (Tallahassee, Fla.)||25,500|